WHAT KIND OF BASEBALL CARDS SHOULD I BUY

 Hall of Fame Player Cards – Cards featuring baseball legends who have been inducted into the National Baseball Hall of Fame in Cooperstown make for prized pieces of any collection.
 Cards of most pre-1980s HOFers can be quite expensive.
 Some affordable HOF player options to consider include newer releases like Topps Tribute cards that reprint classic designs.
 Cards from the late 80s/early 90s of Tim Raines, Craig Biggio and Jeff Bagwell are also relatively obtainable.
 Targeting HOFers at different points in their career is a great strategy.

-Read also: BASEBALL CARDS PACK 1991
+Read also: VALUE OF BASEBALL CARDS DONRUSS

 Autographed Cards – For dedicated collectors, adding signed cards to your collection takes it to another level.
 While very rare rookie autographs of superstars could cost thousands, there are plenty of signed options in the $50-200 range.
 In particular, searching for signings from national or regional card shows of established but not biggest names provides good bang for your buck.
 Rookie autographs of future Hall of Famers pre-breakout are also worthwhile speculative investments.
 Just be sure to verify the authenticity of any signed card.